conda-forge/snuggs-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: Snuggs are s-expressions for NumPy.
+Summary: Snuggs are s-expressions for NumPy